pabloboo/kotlin-learning/README.md

 ### Room local database
 Learn about local storage by reading notes/room_local_database.pdf and use a room database in one of your projects or try upgrading the project mentioned in that pdf.

+### Testing
+Start by reading notes/guide_android_testing.pdf and implementing a unit test, integration test and end-to-end test in one of your projects.